 The issuing of an LEI is subject to strict regulations.
 Only organizations having successfully passed an accreditation process of the Global Legal Entity Identifier Foundation (GLEIF), are entitled to issue LEIs.
 These parties are called Local Operating Units (LOUs).
-GS1 Germany obtained the status of LOU in February 2017.
+GS1 AISBL obtained the status of LOU in February 2017.
 All requests are sent to them and they will assign the LEI.

 For companies who are trading in derivatives and who are requested to notify this activity in compliance with the EMIR (European Market Infrastructure Regulation) the LEI is mandatory since 12th February 2014.

 Starting 3rd January 2018 the application area of the LEI will however largely expand in conformity with the new European MiFID II/MiFIR regulation (Art.26 of Regulation nr.600/2014).

 As off the beginning of next year, European financial institutions must indeed notify their supervisor of all transactions carried out by their customers-legal entities involving specific financial instruments.
 For the Belgian banks this supervisor is the FSMA, the Authority for Financial Markets and Services.